k8-proxy/vmware-scripts/packer/README.md

 ### ESXi Host

 - Minimum 60GB free storage, 4GB free RAM at the build time
-- **Guest IP Hack** enabled, you can enable it by running the following on the ESXi host `esxcli system settings advanced set -o /Net/GuestIPHack -i 1`
 - IP address accessible from the packer build machine (To use for the VM)

 ### Usage